Boondocking.. Rigs & Sites

 You will note that most of the information below is for western locations.
 Our preference is more to the east.
 Florida in the winter, Northeast in the summer.
 Lots of free places there too.
 I just don't record them here.
 You have to see my map collection, in person, to get that.

-Good boondocking information for these reasons is hard to find on the internet.
+Good boondocking information for these reasons is hard to find

 ..
 You will have to dig.